Location8405 Plumb Road, Galena, OH 43021

-The 0.6-mile Hoover Scenic Trail picks up where the Genoa Trail leaves off, extending this bike and hiking trail from Plumb Road to Weise Road south of the village of Galena.
+The 0.6-mile Hoover Scenic Trail extends from Plumb Road to Weise Road south of the village of Galena.
 The trail crosses Old 3C Highway via a bicycle and pedestrian bridge, and runs along the shore of Hoover Reservoir, through the Hoover Nature Preserve (owned by the City of Columbus).

-Wildlife along the trail: Mammals apt to be seen along this section include white-tailed deer, eastern cottontail rabbit, eastern chipmunk, eastern gray squirrel, fox squirrel, red squirrel, woodchuck, American beaver, muskrat, coyote, red fox, raccoon, and striped skunk.
+As walkers and bicyclist travel the trail, they might spot any of the following: white-tailed deer, eastern cottontail rabbit, eastern chipmunk, eastern gray squirrel, fox squirrel, red squirrel, woodchuck, American beaver, muskrat, coyote, red fox, raccoon, and striped skunk.